 Natural Hair Blowout and Flat Iron

 Natural Hair Blowout Before and After + Products & Maintenance Tips

-Don’t you just love the versatility of natural hair!
-I love blowing out my hair but only do it once a year to keep the chance of heat-damage low.
+Don’t you just love the versatility of natural hair?
+I love a good natural hair blowout but I only do it once a year to keep the chance of heat-damage low.
 It took me a while but I finally got around to my annual blowout and trim session.
+I’m gonna take you along with me in this post.
+Let’s talk shop!
+I’ll explain how to do a blowout on natural hair, how to keep your curls healthy, and most importantly, how to preserve a blowout so it lasts as long as a few weeks!

+Natural Hair Blowout and Flat Iron